 If you are being asked to join the beta program, there will be a big blue bar at the top.
-Click Accept and the page will take you to a couple of opt in questions and your site will be set up.
-If not, scroll down and the first thing to check is to make sure that your Industry Category is set correctly.
+Click Accept and the page will take you to a couple of opt-in questions, and your site will be set up.
+If not, scroll down, and the first thing to check is to make sure that your Industry Category is set correctly.
 Select the option that is closest to what your category is.
-Now, there is a good chance that there isn’t an exact match and I don’t know why there aren’t more options under this tab but this is Google and they do what they want.
-Once you select the category continue to scroll down to Advertising Features.
+Now, there is a good chance that there isn’t an exact match, and I don’t know why there aren’t more options under this tab, but this is Google, and they do what they want.
+Once you select the category, continue to scroll down to Advertising Features.

 Advertising Features needs to be on.
-If the button says OFF, just click it and it will turn blue and say ON.
+If the button says OFF, click it and it will turn blue and say ON.
 Continue to scroll down to Enable User Metrics in Reporting.
 This one also needs to be turned to ON.
-Once that is set, hit Save and you’re all set.
+Once that is set, hit Save, and you’re all set.
 See, that wasn’t that hard.
 We did skip over a few different items, but for tracking demographics, they aren’t needed.

-To find the Demographics in Google Analytics, on the left hand side navigation, click on Audience.
+To find the Demographics in Google Analytics, on the left-hand side navigation, click on Audience.
 Here you will see a whole host of reports that you can dive into.

-When you click on the Demographics tab you will see Overview, Age and Gender.
+When you click on the Demographics tab, you will see Overview, Age, and Gender.
 This is pretty standard demographic information.
 The Overview will give you two charts, the male, female ratio and the breakdown by age.
 If you know your customer, this information shouldn’t come as a surprise.
 The next two tabs have significantly more information on those categories.

-The Geo tab is pretty self explanatory.
-Your two options are Language and Location and they both do what you expect them to do.
+The Geo tab is pretty self-explanatory.
+Your two options are Language and Location, and they both do what you expect them to do.
 Language shows you your traffic broken down by language.
 When you click through, it doesn’t have any additional demographic breakdown.
 The other tab, Location, has a bit more to offer.

 When you click on the Location tab, you will see your traffic broken down by country then, as you would expect, by state or providence.
-For the US, you can see the breakdown by city if you click through the state listing.
+For the US, you can see the city’s breakdown if you click through the state listing.
 Like the other demographic tabs, you can see how each level is converting as you drill down in each section.

-Affinity Categories are basically top level interests of your audience, for example, Shoppers or Music Lovers or Foodies.
+Affinity Categories are basically top-level interests of your audience, for example, Shoppers or Music Lovers, or Foodies.
 They are very general.
 Why are they considered very general?
 When you say Shopper, what are they shopping for?
 Clothes?
 Cars?
 Furniture?
 If you are looking for more specific information, you will have to look to one of the other categories under Interests.
 Again, you can click through to an age breakdown and then by gender.
 You can also view the conversions based on a specific category or a particular age or gender within that Affinity Category.